Zika virus disease

 There have been reports of Zika spreading through blood transfusion.

-A man with Zika can spread the disease to his sex partners.
+A man with Zika can spread the disease to his sex partners before symptoms begin, while he has symptoms, and after symptoms end.
 The virus remains in semen longer than in blood, but it is unknown how long Zika may remain in semen.
 No one knows if women with Zika can pass the disease to their sex partners.

 WHERE ZIKA IS FOUND